 Who can benefit from plaque disclosing products?

-Dentists might recommend a plaque discloser for patients who are at particular risk of plaque buildup, including:
+Dentists might recommend a plaque discloser for patients who are at particular risk of plaque buildup, such as children who are still learning how to brush.
+It can benefit adults as well.

 - People with limited manual dexterity